 It all depends on the value of your belongings.
 One way to assess how much coverage you need is to figure out what it would cost to replace all your belongings.
 You can start by taking an inventory.
 Essentially, it's a catalog of all the contents in your place (with photos or video, and receipts, if available).
-Tools like apps and online estimators can help, or you can try a printed worksheet if you're more the analog type.

 Once you have an idea of what your possessions are worth, you should talk with an insurance agent about your options for coverage and limits.

-Coverage limits.
 First, the limits.
 Most policies have a limit, or a cap, of how much they'll typically cover on a loss.
 So, you'll want to review your inventory and the estimated value of all your possessions, and compare it with the personal property coverage limits on your condo policy to determine whether you are adequately protected.